 You can send voice and video messages over Messages which, Craig Federighi said, self-destruct after a certain period of time unless you save them (he explained that they take up quite a bit of memory).

 Brilliantly, voice messages sent via Messages appear in the lock screen (indicated with a little wave form graphic) and you can listen to the messages by simply lifting the iPhone to your ear.
 You can then reply, again without pressing any on-screen controls; when you lower the phone, the message is sent.
+Read more about Mail and Messages here.
+New features coming in iOS 8 Mail and 10 amazing new Messages features in OS X Yosemite and iOS 8.

 iOS 8's new user features: Continuity